 How much electricity does a ceiling fan use?
 Let’s find out

 Shown: My test setup for measuring exactly how much electricity a ceiling fan uses.
-In order to get you the best information, I wanted to remove ANY guessing – so I hardwired my 52″ ceiling fan to a power plug and connected it to my handy Kill-A-Watt energy meter.
+In order to get you the best information, I wanted to remove ANY guessing – so I hardwired my 52″ ceiling fan to a power plug and connected it to No products found.
 I got great measurements and finally found out what I couldn’t find anywhere else!

 Because I know that there’s no substitute for hands-on testing, to find out exactly how much electricity a ceiling fan uses I hardwired my ceiling fan to work with an energy meter.